ryunp/js-closure-abuse/README.md

 ### Conclusion

 Be careful creating extra layers of abstraction; make sure execution context is understood!
-Be as declarative as possible, this is a Fist Class Function language after all!
+Be as declarative as possible, this is a First Class Function language after all!

 As a final comparison: